lunchboxer/tablestore-simplified/README.md

 Call functions on the `data` object, namely `get`, `set`, and `destroy`.
 In addition, there are convenience methods `count`, `incr`, and `decr`

-Whereas you may expect rows are given uids in an attribute label `id`, this library, like `@begin/data` which it imitates, uses the label `key`.
+Whereas you may expect rows are given UIDs in an attribute labeled `id`, this library, like `@begin/data` which it imitates, uses the label `key`.
 These keys can be any string.

 These functions return promises so `async/await` is recommended.

 TableStore has String, Integer, Double, Boolean, and Binary types.
 String and Boolean map to javascript primitives.
 Binary is mapped a javascript Buffer type, but is currently ignored by this library.
 Integers are converted to 64-bit signed integers by this library to be compatible with TableStore.

+Batch operations are limited to 25 items

 #### set()